cynepton/travel-app-fend-capstone/README.md

 # Travel App: Udacity Frontend Developer Nanodegree Capstone Project
     This project is a travel app that, obtains a desired trip location & date from the user, and displays weather information and an image of the location using information obtained from external APIs.
 This is the final project for my Udacity Front-end Developer Nanodegree.
 The project provides an opportunity for me to us the skills I leanrt during the degree.

+## Sass Resources Loader
+This branch is currently a test for the sass-resources-loader, while it actually works, it ignores the `@use` used to import the partial files into the `.scss` files.
+Commenting out the `@use` before building, works just fine.
+More research is being done till the bugs are completely fixed.

 ## Project Overview
 The application [takes in a destination city and a departure date from the user](src\client\views\index.html), and the [passes the city along with an API request](src\client\js\geonamesAPI.js) to [Geonames](http://www.geonames.org/export/web-services.html).
 The [data recieved](src\client\sample-json-api-res\geonameData.json) contains information about the city, but as at now this application only reads the longitude, latitude and country.